spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/create-manage-vm.md

 ## VM Management

-After creating your VMs, you can make updates, take snapshots, or migrate them to a different node.
+After creating your VMs, you can make updates to the VM such as adding disk storage and adding network interfaces.
+You can also take snapshots of the VMs and use those snapshots to provision other VMs.
+You can also migrate them to a different node.
 Refer to the following resources to learn about VM management.

 - [Migrate VM to Different Node](./migrate-vm-to-different-node.md)
 - [Update VM Configuration](./update-vm-configuration.md)